platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/customize.md

 ./vendor/bin/wp plugin list
 ```

-If receive an error stating `This doesn't seem to be a WordPress installation.`,
+If you receive an error stating `This doesn't seem to be a WordPress installation.`,
 try providing the `--path` flag and point to your WordPress install path.

 {{< guide-buttons next="Deploy WordPress" >}}